|Part #||Dimensions in. (mm)||Weight lbs. (kg)||Notes|

 Yes, the products are 100% environmentally safe, non-toxic, and contain no pathogens.

 It is difficult to arrive at a definitive answer for this as there are several factors that will determine how long an Ultra-Drain Guard will last after it has been installed.
-The amount of rainfall and the amount and type of pollutants that the unit will be exposed to, among other things will determine the Drain Guard’s life expectancy.
-For this reason, we recommend inspecting the unit after each significant rain event to better understand how much each Drain Guard will capture.
+The amount of rainfall and the amount and type of pollutants that the unit will be exposed to, among other things will determine the Ultra-Drain Guard’s life expectancy.
+For this reason, we recommend inspecting the unit after each significant rain event to better understand how much each Ultra-Drain Guard will capture.
 We have had test units in Seattle as well as Florida that were still working effectively after more than a year after installation.

 Usually, the most difficult part of installing an Ultra-Drain Guard is the handling of the catch basin’s grating.
 Depending on the area, these grates can be large and heavy and therefore a challenge to lift/move.
 For that reason, a second set of hands is recommended.
 The rest of the installation is quick and easy.

 Any excess material that is leftover after the grate has been put in place can be trimmed but it is certainly not required.
 In fact, there are a couple of reasons that leaving the extra material is beneficial.
-It can act as a “pre-filter” and remove some pollutants from the stormwater before they have a chance to get below the grate and into the Drain Guard.
-Also, if there is a possibility that the Drain Guard will be reused in the future, the excess material will make it much easier to be reinstalled.
+It can act as a “pre-filter” and remove some pollutants from the stormwater before they have a chance to get below the grate and into the Ultra-Drain Guard.
+Also, if there is a possibility that the Ultra-Drain Guard will be reused in the future, the excess material will make it much easier to be reinstalled.

 If trimming of the material is necessary/desired, this can be easily done with heavy-duty scissors or a utility knife.

 This particular model of Ultra-Drain Guard presents a unique combination of features.
-You could achieve similar results by using one of our other Drain Guards and combining it with one of the options from the Ultra-Archea products.
+You could achieve similar results by using one of our other Ultra-Drain Guards and combining it with one of the options from the Ultra-Archea products.
 You can also check out the Path to the Perfect Product to see what other products might be a good option.

 Helps Comply with These Rules & Regulations